dimyG/jekyll-theme-chirpy/_posts/2020-06-04-getting-into-artificial-intelligence.md

 representation of the image of a dog, or more formally it will output an _audibly generated representation set of a visual concept_.

-Some notes:
-- The sensory processing units (the encoders) transform a high dimensional input space to a low dimensional output space so the input and output signals can also be though of as vectors.
-- The low-dimensional output space is known as _latent space_.
-- **The correlation is achieved in the latent space**, at representation set level, between low-dimensional high-level concepts.
+What's important to remember, is that according to this model **the correlation is achieved in the latent space**, at representation set level, between low-dimensional high-level concepts.

+> ***Some notes***
-- The latent space must be low dimensional enough so that the latent vectors are simple enough to facilitate the processes that work with them (like the correlation process).
-They must also be rich enough so that they contain the fundamental semantics of the input space and so that their correlated vectors can be generated by them.
+> - The latent space must be low dimensional enough so that the latent vectors are simple to facilitate
+> the processes that work with them (like the correlation process).
+They must also be rich enough so that they
+> contain the fundamental semantics of the input space and so that their correlated vectors can be generated by them.
-- In the described system, the training of the sensory units is independent of the correlators training.
-The correction signal is only received by the generator.
-In an alternative scenario, the correction signal produced by the classifier, apart from the generator's training might contribute to the sensory units training too.
-This might be necessary so that they produce slightly different representation sets that are easier to correlate.
-Although, intuitively I would say that this is not the case.
-Imagine that you have seen many dogs and have learned to recognize them, but you have never stand next to a barking dog.
+> - In this model, the training of the sensory units is independent of the correlators training.
+The
+> correction signal is only received by the generator.
+In an alternative scenario, the correction signal produced by the
+> classifier, apart from the generator's training might contribute to the sensory units training too.
+This might be
+> necessary so that they produce slightly different representation sets that are easier to correlate.
+Although, intuitively
+> I would say that this is not the case.
+Imagine that you have seen many dogs and have learned to recognize them, but
+> you have never stand next to a barking dog.
 You have heard barking many times but you have no idea that its a dog's voice.
-At this point the representation sets are well established but not correlated.
-If you finally see and hear a dog barking I think that you would easily correlate the two without much effort.
-By correlation I mean that you could imagine a dog by hearing barking and vice versa.
-So, I would argue that in this scenario the training is only applied to the correlator and not to the sensory units that produce the two representation sets.
+> At this point the representation sets are well established but not correlated.
+If you finally see and hear a dog barking
+> I think that you would easily correlate the two without much effort.
+By correlation I mean that you could imagine a dog
+> by hearing barking and vice versa.
+So, I would argue that in this scenario the training is only applied to the correlator
+> and not to the sensory units that produce the two representation sets.
-- The classifier's correction signal is like a loss function.
+> - The classifier's correction signal is like a loss function.
 There might be different types of classifiers.

-# Decoders
+## Decoders
 The _Decoder_ is a unit that does the opposite job of the encoder.
 It transforms from the latent space to the input space.
 It receives a representation set and generates an approximation of the input signal that created this representation set in the first place.
 The input to a decoder can be either the representation set produced directly by the encoder or